llunasanz/ecommerce_airflow_db/README.md

 - "sold\_quantity"
 - "thumbnail"

-Store all this data with an extra field "created\_date" in a Database.
-Is is necessary implement the pipeline using Airflow DAG.
+This data is stored in a database with an additional field "created\_date".
+The pipeline is implemented using an Airflow DAG.

-### Send an alert to mail
+### Alert system
-Having the previous DAG developed, when any item has earned more than 7.000.000 $ (price x sold\_quantity) when the data gathering task is done, it has to send an email with all the gathered data for every item that reach the previous price.
+An alert is sent via email if any item has earned more than $7,000,000 (price x sold\_quantity) during the data gathering task.
+The email contains all the gathered data for each qualifying item.

-### Acceptation criteria
+### Acceptance criteria
-- Pipeline has to accomplish its goals successfully.
+- The pipeline must successfully accomplish its goals.
-- Code has to be deployable or runs locally.
+- The code must be deployable or runnable locally.
-- Unit/end to end testing has to be included, applying TDD principles.
+- Include unit and end-to-end testing, following TDD principles.
-- Inclusion of additional metadata or data lineage information.
+- Include additional metadata or data lineage information.
-- Put any form of automation.
+- Incorporate automation wherever possible.
-- Providing design and documentation.
+- Provide clear design and documentation.

 # Setup

 ## Create an .env file
-By the terminal, run this command `vim .env` and making it similar to this example, replacing the values started with "your_" to desired ones:
+Run the following command in your terminal to create an .env file, replacing placeholders with your desired values: `vim .env`

+Example of .env file:
 ```
 AIRFLOW_UID=501
 POSTGRES_USER=your_postgres_user